llinauer/rnn_101/README.md

 3.44%
 ```

-Wow, this model really does not generalize well.
+Nope, it was not.
+The model is suddenly really bad in calculating sums.
 This is not an uncommon theme in sequence modelling.
 Extrapolating to longer sequences than seen in training is quite difficult for RNNs.
 What could we do to improve it?
+There are some obvious and some less obvious things we could try.
+An obvious thing would be to also include longer sequences in the training data.
+What also is often a good idea is to make the model bigger (and therefore hopefully better) by adding additional layers (so-called multi-layer RNNs).
-We could e.g. make the architecture more expressive (e.g. multi-layer RNNs) or we could play around with regularization to prevent overfitting on specific sequence lengths.
+An often overlooked possibility would be to play around with regularization to prevent overfitting on specific sequence lengths.
+Dropout or weight decay are two possible strategies here.
 Have fun experimenting.

 <br/>
 <br/>